ManuelLerchner/fpv-tutorial-SS23/md/99-debuging-ocaml.md

     + All the content of the file will be loaded into the `utop`-environment
     + Variables and functions are now available in the `utop`-environment
-    + To reload the file, use the prevoius command again.
+    + To reload the file, use the previous command again.
 This will shadow the previous definitions of the variables and functions